beeware/cricket/docs/index.rst

-..
-Django-Cricket documentation master file, created by sphinx-quickstart on Sat Feb  9 10:44:39 2013.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Cricket
 =======

 Cricket a graphical tool that helps you run your test suites.

-Normal unittest test runners dumps all output to the console, and provide very little detail while the suite is running.
+Normal unittest test runners dump all output to the console, and provide very little detail while the suite is running.
 As a result:

  * You can't start looking at failures until the test suite has completed running,